SEA students are part of a small learning community. They are

 activities are offered every year.

-Assembly: Academy students and staff get together each fall to review
+Assembly: SEA students and staff get together each fall to review

-Awards Night: Academy students, staff, and families get together over
+Awards Night: SEA students, staff, and families get together over

 dessert in May to recognize the achievements of our students during the

-school year, particularly our Academy Graduates and Graduates with
+school year, particularly our SEA Graduates and Graduates with

-Challenger Center: Academy students simulate a mission to Mars,
+Chabot Science Center and Challenger Center: SEA students simulate a mission to Mars,

 completing tasks at one of nine different stations including

-Homecoming Parade: Academy students put together a Space &
+Homecoming Parade: SEA students put together a Space &

 Engineering float entry for West High's homecoming parade through